pnovok/SQLServer_CDC_Demo/README.md

 update Customers set Email='john_smith@gmail.com' where CustomerId=5;
 ```

-## Lab 4 - Replicating Database Changes to Postgres
+## 4 - Replicating Database Changes to Postgres

 Now, let's create a target ***customers_replica*** Postgres table where we would replicate changes performed on the original MS SQL Server table.
 Logon to Postgres and run the following commands.
-You can install a Postgres client of your choice.
+You can use a Postgres client of your choice.
 I'm using psql installed locally on my Mac.
-Another option would be to use PGADMIN tool.
+Another option would be to use PGADMIN or any other client tool of your choice.

 ```
 psql -h <your-RDS-endpoint-for-postgres> -U postgres